Blog💪 Jawline

 Budget option

-Not technically mastic gum, but a very hard Turkish chewing gum that provides 5-8x the resistance of regular gum.
-Significantly cheaper than authentic mastic.
-A good entry point if you want to test whether jaw training works for you before investing in premium mastic.
-We measured 1.8° average improvement over 8 weeks — less than mastic but still meaningful.
+Not technically mastic gum, but a very hard Turkish chewing gum with far more resistance than regular gum, and much cheaper than authentic mastic.
+A reasonable entry point if you want to test whether jaw training suits you before investing in premium mastic.
+The resistance is lower than real mastic, so expect slower adaptation.

 4